-The assignments will be posted on Canvas after each section and will contain due dates.
+The assignments will be posted on Canvas after each section and will contain due dates of submission.
 Some of the questions will be multiple choices and the rest will be based on algorithms.
+The due dates will be clearly mentioned on the assignments and assignments must be submitted within the due dates.
+Late submissions will not be accepted.